Lahdhirim/GENAI-web-summarizer-vastai/README.md

-# GENAI Web Summarizer using Ollama and Vast AI Server (Under Construction)
+# Web Summarizer using Ollama and Vast AI Server (Under Construction)